 My kids have never been great sleepers, so lack of sleep and energy has always been something that has hindered the exercise motivation.
 But I do a lot of walking and my fitness has improved a lot this year, despite the extra weight gain.
 It just makes it harder to get motivated when it all seems counter productive.

 I try not to let my weight upset me anymore.
 I’m finding there’s not much point.

 I’m going to try not to fixate on losing weight.
 I’ll try to focus more on being fitter, healthier and happier.

 Hopefully one day I can find out why.

 I know there’s a reason.

-Sometimes I look in the mirror and don’t think I look to bad, but when I see a photo of myself taken that same day, I absolutely hate it.
+Sometimes I look in the mirror and don’t think I look too bad, but when I see a photo of myself taken that same day, I absolutely hate it.

 I don’t want to be thin or look like some person I don’t recognise, but if I can look at myself in a photo and not cringe, that’s got to be worth something.

-Have you had trouble with gaining weight after having a baby?
+Have you had trouble with weight gain after having a baby?